 To do so, you can ask the employee to give a basic WordPress set up.
 If you already have a hosting service, it should not be that much difficult.
 It can be a good test to know someone’s potential as an admin.
 Ask the person to configure a WordPress site in a certain way and monitor everything carefully.

-Check out how many unnecessary plugins he installs.
-Also, keep eye on whether he gives admin access to their friends or other employees without your consent.
+Check out how many unnecessary plugins he installs, install reliable plugins such as WordPress booking plugin for all types of businesses.
+Also, keep an eye on whether he gives admin access to their friends or other employees without your consent.
 Check out if that employee is capable to produce the content for your site.
 Not everyone who operates a site needs to write content for it.
 However, the point is that you must be aware of the capabilities of the employee you hire.

 By conducting a basic WordPress set up the test you can decide if your employee is capable enough to take the responsibilities you are going to give him.